Our Verdict

 Features

-The Schwinn IC4 is a feature-packed exercise bike.
-The most impressive feature at this price point is its connectivity and functionality with third-party training apps, such as Peloton, Zwift, and JRNY.
-Additionally, this bike features numerous user-friendly elements that enhance your workout experience.
+The most impressive feature at this price point is its connectivity and functionality with third-party training apps.

-The IC4 functions well as a stand-alone spin bike, and you also have the option to connect to your device via Bluetooth and use popular interactive training apps.
-If you're already highly motivated, you may not need the added inspiration that live streaming, on-demand, or virtual training can provide, but we think it's nice to have the option.
-Unlike the more expensive competition, the IC4 does not come with a high-tech console for streaming workouts; you'll have to use one you already have or purchase one for that purpose.
+If you're highly motivated, you may not need the added inspiration that live streaming, on-demand, or virtual training can provide, but we think it's nice to have the option.
+Unlike the more expensive competition, the IC4 does not come with a high-tech console for streaming workouts.
 It features a device holder that allows for easy viewing, and it includes a USB port to keep your device charged while you ride.
 It also comes with a Bluetooth heart rate armband to monitor your pulse during your workout.

-Beyond its connectivity, the IC4 comes with some comfort features.
-The seat and handlebars offer a fair amount of adjustability, both up and down, as well as fore and aft.
-It comes with a performance-oriented seat as well as a sizeable multi-position handlebar.
-Below the handlebars are two bottle holders with cradles to hang the included 3 lb hand weights.
+The IC4 has two bottle holders with cradles to hang the included 3 lb hand weights.
 Included are dual-function pedals with cages on one side and SPD clips on the other, allowing you to choose the footwear that best suits you; SPD cleats are also included.
 The front stabilizer features integrated transport wheels, making it easy to move this heavy bike.
 All feet have independent levelers to help stabilize the bike on uneven surfaces.
 It also comes with an impressive 10-year warranty on the frame and a three-year warranty on the electronics.

 Ease of Setup/Portability

-Amongst the exercise bikes I've tested, the Schwinn IC4 was fairly involved and time-consuming to assemble, similar to, but slightly easier than, the screen-equipped models.
-It comes with all the necessary tools and detailed instructions that are easy to follow.
-Although it isn't challenging to finish, many steps are required to complete the build.
-It took a little over an hour to get this bike from the box to a ride-ready state.
+Compared to other exercise bikes we've tested, the Schwinn IC4 was fairly involved and time-consuming to assemble.
+There are quite a few steps required to complete the build.
+All told, it took a little over an hour to get this bike from the box to a ride-ready state.

-The IC4 arrived at our test location in a large and hefty box.
-We didn't weigh the bike in the box, but with an assembled weight of 106 lbs, you want the help of another person to move it or remove the bike from the package.
+The IC4 has an assembled weight of 106 lbs, and the box was quite a bit heavier, so having another person to help remove the bike from the package was helpful.
 Once removed from the box, one person can complete the remaining tasks.
 It takes several minutes to remove the protective packing materials from the bike and all its parts, and most of the remaining assembly is relatively standard.
 The printed directions are detailed and easy to follow, and all the tools and hardware needed are included.
 After attaching the front and rear stabilizers, pedals, handlebars, seat, and seat post, features such as the device holder and bottle holders/dumbbell holders must also be installed.

 Should You Buy the Schwinn IC4?

-The Schwinn IC4/Bowflex C6 isn't exactly cheap, but in our opinion, it's a good value.
-Considering it performs roughly on par with big-name home studio competition, it feels like a solid bargain.
-Thanks to a 10-year frame, 3-year mechanical and electrical parts, and a 1-year labor warranty, this product is intended to stand the test of time.
-With the exception of speed inaccuracies and the lack of a dedicated screen, the IC4/C6 is one of our absolute favorite exercise bikes.
+The Schwinn IC4/Bowflex C6 isn't exactly cheap, but it's a good value.
+It performs roughly on par with big-name home studio competition and comes with a 10-year frame, 3-year mechanical and electrical parts, and a 1-year labor warranty.
+This bests most of the competition.
+Except for a dedicated screen, the IC4/C6 is one of our favorite exercise bikes.
 We recommend it to anyone looking for versatility, comfort, and a solid workout.

 What Other Exercise Bikes Should You Consider?